 - 1. To understand and enhance social skills - 2.
 To develop logical reasoning and quantitative abilities - 3.
 To help build greater confidence when interacting with people - 4.
 To build on the ability to make a positive first impression - 5.
-To help improve the overall appearance topics.
+To help improve the overall appearance

-Soft skills would enable the student in
+Soft skills would enable the student in Understanding the strengths and weaknesses of oneself and

-- 1. Understanding the strengths and weaknesses of oneself and - 2.
-Gaining confidence in participating in group discussion on current

-3. Improving problem solving abilities (Quantitative and Logical)
+- 1. Gaining confidence in participating in group discussion on current topics. - 2.
+Improving problem solving abilities (Quantitative and Logical)